zhengyidong135/nnunet/readme.md

 Ground-truth labels in our dataset were produced through a rigorous semi-automatic pipeline:

-Step 1: Initial Segmentation
+Step 1: Initial Segmentation:
 A radiologist with 5 years of experience in abdominal imaging performed the initial manual segmentation for all cases using ITK-SNAP software (version 3.8.0).

-Step 2: AI-Assisted Annotation**
+Step 2: AI-Assisted Annotation:
 For hepatic veins and portal veins:
 - Initial ground truth from 40 cases was used to train two dedicated 3D-UNet models
 - The trained models generated preliminary segmentation masks for remaining 242 cases
 - The junior radiologist manually corrected these AI-generated masks

-Step 3: Quality Control and Final Validation**
+Step 3: Quality Control and Final Validation:
 A senior abdominal radiologist with more than 15 years of expertise reviewed all segmentations, corrected any inaccuracies, and provided final validation.

 Annotation Scope: